Skip to main content

 4. No System Audio

 QuickTime can’t record system audio without third-party workarounds like BlackHole or Loopback.
+Apple restricts this at the OS level for security.

-5. MOV Only Export
+5. MOV-Only Export

 RecordingFull screen + areaFull screen + area